jeffgbutler/TanzuWorkshops/IngressWithContour/Kind/README.md

 This page shows how to use a Kubernetes ingress controller to expose a service.
 In this case, we are using Contour (https://projectcontour.io/) as the ingress controller deployed on a local cluster with Kind.

+This exercise uses the nip.io service for DNS to localhost.
+If you use a different DNS strategy, then change the ingress spec.host entry in [Kuard.yaml](Kuard.yaml) to match your DNS record.

 ## Pre-Requisites Create and Configure a Kind Cluster

 Create the cluster: